prisma/prisma1/examples/data-modelling/README.md

 This example illustrates a few important concepts when working with your data model:

-#### The three types Tweet, User and Location are mapped to tables in the database.
+### There are three types Tweet, User and Location

+These types are mapped to tables in the database.
 We can query any of these types (say Tweet) in the following ways

 ##### Get one tweet by its id (or any other field with @unique directive)